alix-tz/phd/posts/010/index.md

 > I liked Mkdocs so much that I also used it to rebuild [my personal website](https://alix-tz.github.io/)![^2]

 Over the past month, I have spent a lot of time working on this new tutorial for eScriptorium.
 I designed a basic structure, breaking down the features into different categories.
 Now the pages are progressively being filled and I am very happy to have been joined in my efforts by my colleagues Hugo Scheithauer and Floriane Chiffoleau.
-As we progressively merge the content of new pages to the main branch, the [escriptorium-tutorial](https://escriptorium-tutorial.readthedocs.io/en/latest/) website expands.
+As we progressively merge the content of new pages to the main branch, the [escriptorium-tutorial](https://escriptorium.readthedocs.io/en/latest/) website expands.
 It will be ready soon for an official release!

 I really hope that the transparency and simplicity brought by Mkdocs and Markdown will allow many people to add their contributions to the documentation of eScriptorium!
 Who knows, maybe you will too!

 [^1]: Also when I got more free time after [my classes were over](https://alix-tz.github.io/phd/posts/009/)!

 [^2]: It is not necessary to use readthedocs to deploy a website built with Mkdocs.
 In the case of the tutorial, it simply allows us to have a domain name more meaningful than ".github.io".

+*EDIT: we changed the name of the repository to escriptorium-documentation instead of escriptorium-tutorial (all links and mentions were changed in this post).
+The decision was motivated by the fact the "tutorial" felt like an inexact description of the actual scope/ambition of the project.*